supahcraig/redpanda_basics/connectors/Benthos/IAM auth/Aurora-CDC.md

 Second, we need a role (`cross-account-db-access-role`), that has a policy that allows anyone who assumes this role to connect to the db via user `iamuser` using IAM auth.

-This says "allow someone with the `rpconnect-app-role` to assume _this_ role.
+This says "allow someone with the `rpconnect-app-role` from acct id `861276079005` to assume _this_ role.
 You can find this in the trust relationship for the role.
+This role will live in the acct that owns the RDS instance.
+In this example `861276079005` is the acct ID that owns the EC2 instance.

+The `Condition:` section provides for a check that the external ID matches.
+The external ID is just a string that you can use as an extra condition to allow assumption of the role.
+What you set here will need to match the external ID we will set in the RPCN pipeline.

 ```json
 {